apoudel/Huffman_Tree/README.md

 # Huffman_Tree
-given a text, shows the steps of creating a Huffman tree of that text
+A visualization in D3.
+Given a text, shows the steps of creating a Huffman tree of that text